 We believe the markets will remain volatile in the first quarter of 2024.
 Uncertainty around Fed policy will be the main driver.
 Additionally, the markets have been historically more volatile during the Primaries (the first 5 months) of an election year.
 Markets, however, have tended to bounce back and return to an upward trajectory after the Primaries end.

 Rather than trying to time a market rebound, a dollar-cost averaging strategy in which investors systematically invest equal amounts at regular intervals is a more productive strategy.
 It is important to view corrections as buying opportunities, especially if the time horizon for those invested funds is long-term.

 You can be confident that we’ll continue to monitor economic conditions and let you know if there’s anything we need to change or address.
-Most importantly, don’t let today’s headlines distract you from tomorrow’s goals.
+Between an upcoming election, wars in Ukraine and Israel, and potential worsening tensions between U.S. and China, there is no doubt that there will be a lot of “noise” in the media.
+Now more than ever we cannot let today’s headlines distract ourselves from tomorrow’s goals.